Your First Pipeline

 The debugger shows each event as it passes through the processing pipeline, including:

-- The enriched event after the Org Data Layer
+- The enriched event after organisation-level processing

 - The transformed event as sent to each integration